 1. Follow the procedure in [Before working inside your computer](#).
 2. Remove the [SD card](#).

 3. Remove the [sliding door](#), applicable for computers that are shipped with the sliding door.
 4. Remove the [full base cover](#) or [base cover with sliding door](#), as applicable.
-5. Remove the [WWAN card \(optional\)](#).
-6. Remove the [display assembly](#).
+5. Remove the [display assembly](#).

-The following images indicate the location of the display panel (for non-touchscreen displays) and provide a visual representation of the removal procedure.
+The following images indicate the location of the display panel and provide a visual representation of the removal procedure.

-Figure 98.
-Removing the display panel for non-touchscreen displays
+Figure 95.
+Removing the display panel

-Figure 99.
-Removing the display panel for non-touchscreen displays
+Figure 96.
+Removing the display panel

 1. If your computer is shipped with an IR camera, disconnect the display cable from the IR sensor board.
 Otherwise, go to Step 2.
 2. Peel the display cable from the left display hinge.
-3. Remove the six screws (M2x2.5) that secure the display panel to the display back cover.
+3. Remove the six screws (M2x3) that secure the display panel to the display back cover.
 4. Lift and flip open the display panel to access the display cable.
 5. Peel the conductive tape on the display cable connector.
 6. Open the latch and disconnect the display cable from the connector on the display panel.
 7. Lift the display panel away from the display back cover.

-Installing the display panel for non-touchscreen displays
+Installing the display panel